bioinfweb/JTreeSS/main/info.bioinfweb.jtreess.core/ReadMe.txt

 JTreeSS main module
 ===================

-In order to run this demo application in your own Eclipse Workspace you need to checkout additional dependency projects from the following SVN
+In order to run this code in your own Eclipse Workspace you need to checkout additional dependency projects from the following SVN locations:
-locations:

 - <https://secure.bioinfweb.info/Code/svn/commons.java/trunk/main/info.bioinfweb.commons.core>